The Six Thatchers: References to Arthur Conan Doyle

 Joanna Robinson of Vanity Fair, notes that Holmes' request to be reminded of Norbury as an example of his over-confidence is a reference to "The Adventure of the Yellow Face".
 The other reference to Doyle's "Adventure of The Yellow Face" is when John Watson says to Mary: "I might not be a very good man, but I am better than you give me credit for."
 This sentence was spoken by Grant Munro to his wife Effie (who, like Mary Watson in "Sherlock", was also hiding a secret) in "The Adventure of The Yellow Face."

 "The Six Thatchers" is based loosely on "The Adventure of the Six Napoleons".
-At one point, Sherlock believes that the suspect is hunting for the black pearl, which he had been asked to look into earlier and dismissed as uninteresting, but it is soon revealed that the suspect is actually hunting for a memory stick containing information about Mary Watson's past.
+At one point, Sherlock believes that the suspect is hunting for the black pearl of the Borgias, which he had been asked to look into earlier and dismissed as uninteresting, but it is soon revealed that the suspect is actually hunting for a memory stick containing information about Mary Watson's past.
+In the original story, the black pearl was the treasure hidden in a bust of Napoleon.

 Toby, the dog Sherlock borrows to aid in his search for clues, is referenced in The Sign of the Four, where a trained scent hound helps track Holmes and Watson to a boat landing.
 The "A.G.R.A" team mentioned in this episode alludes to the Agra Fortress in The Sign of the Four which the character Johnathan Small had to flee during the 1857 rebellion.